INM-6/nnmt/docs/source/index.rst

 reusable implementations of analytical methods for neuronal network model analysis based on mean-field theory.

-Currently, the toolbox is focussing on tools for networks of leaky integrate-and-fire neurons.
+Currently, the toolbox mainly contains tools for networks of leaky integrate-and-fire neurons.
+But we have started adding methods for other models as well.
 With the tools collected in NNMT you can calculate analytical estimates of dynamical properties like mean firing rates or power spectra from the parameters of a given network model.
 It contains tools that might help you get a better intuitive understanding of your network model and tools that allow mapping a spiking network model onto a simpler rate model.

 NNMT is an emerging toolbox.
 Contributions to our `GitHub repository
 <https://github.com/INM-6/nnmt>`_ can be made via the GitHub fork and pull